antongorshkov/sanmateo.love/_pages/outdoors.md

 ## Parks & Hikes

-- [Parque Nacional Carara](https://goo.gl/maps/bxfLkmPYRjAFz9QD9) - great national park, just 30 minutes away.
+[Parque Nacional Carara](https://goo.gl/maps/bxfLkmPYRjAFz9QD9) - great national park, just 30 minutes away.
 Walk through the Jungle with plenty of wildlife
+{: .notice--info}

 - **Pros:** 2 steps in and you're in a different world
 - **Cons:** mosquitos, be prepared
 - **Pro Tip:** get tickets and then drive up a bit to [this](https://goo.gl/maps/pSSn6RYbcWMVaDg78) parking lot